Fraud Blocker

 SPEAK WITH A GLENDALE DOMESTIC VIOLENCE ATTORNEY NOW

 Unlike most other criminal allegations, accusations of domestic violence can come with immediate consequences.
-The alleged victims of these incidents can ask a court to create a restraining order that limits where you may travel, live, and work.
+The alleged victims of these incidents can ask a court to create a restraining order that limits where they may travel, live, and work.
 This could force you to make major changes to your life.
 In addition, the criminal case can come with even harsher penalties and restrictions on your freedom.

 Talking with a Glendale domestic violence lawyer at Grand Canyon Law Group could be the first step in protecting your way of life.
 Our dedicated attorneys work to explain your rights under the law, contest the need for a restraining order, and craft a defense to defeat the criminal charges at the heart of your case.
 Reach out to our firm today to make an appointment.